wagtail/wagtail/docs/reference/project_template.rst

 The templates directory contains ``base.html``, ``404.html`` and ``500.html``.
 These files are very commonly needed on Wagtail sites to they have been added into the template.

-The static directory contains an empty javascript and sass file.
+The static directory contains an empty JavaScript and SASS file.
 Wagtail uses ``django-compressor`` for compiling and compressing static files.
 For more information, see: `Django Compressor Documentation <http://django-compressor.readthedocs.org/en/latest/>`_

 Vagrant configuration